 - be careful of nails and broken glass when removing boards covering the windows.

-If you are Hurt or Injured After the Storm
+Hurt or Injured After the Storm?

-If you are hurt or injured during or after the storm, call 911 immediately.
+Hurricane Injury & Illness Prevention is important.
+And if you are hurt or injured during or after the storm, call 911 immediately.
 For assistance after the storm or an orthopedic specialist, call us at 888-409-8006.
 Offices conveniently located in South Florida; Boca Raton, Deerfield Beach, Coral Springs & Plantation.